andycroll/andycroll.com/_posts/2019/2019-04-14-prevent-links-in-text-fields-to-foil-spammers.md

 This isn’t an obvious issue, but definitely one spammers have worked out.
 If your application allows sending of any email before requesting payment, you are a target.

-While protecting browsers from user-generated HTML and JavaScript has been a part of Rails’ rendering since the beginning this issue of email clients automatically linking website-ish, non-HTML, text happens beyond our application’s boundaries.
+While protecting browsers from user-generated HTML and JavaScript has been a part of Rails’ rendering since the beginning, email clients automatically linking website-ish, non-HTML, text happens beyond our application’s boundaries.

 If you validate your user-entered text, you’ll be less of a target for spammers.